-Construction of a railroad began as early as May 1851, as evidenced by a note in the May 17, 1851 issue of Deseret News, saying, "The railroad grading is progressing well, considering the frequent hindrance by rain."
+Construction of the first railroad in Utah began as early as May 1851, as evidenced by a note in the May 17, 1851 issue of Deseret News, saying, "The railroad grading is progressing well, considering the frequent hindrance by rain."
 Another mention came on November 15, 1851, "The railroad is progressing, the grading is completed to a considerable extent; nothing has been done on it since spring, until recently."
 More progress was reported on January 24, 1852, "The grading of the Rail-Road is progressing; all under contract.
 It is proposed to use broad tire on the grade, at present, without rails."
-(Unfortunately, no additional information has been located about this early attempt at moving the granite for the temple.
-Research continues...)

-A second canal was started in 1864, taking water from the Jordan River.
-Work progressed until the railroad first came into Utah in 1868.
-Work on the canal was suspended, but the trips of heavy wagons pulled by oxen continued.
-More oxen and more wagons, and improved roads kept the granite moving until the railroad reached Sandy in 1871.
-With the railroad completed to Sandy, just 5 miles from the granite quarries, a branch was begun in 1872 to reach the granite quarries.
+With the railroad completed to Sandy, just five miles from the granite quarries, a branch was begun in 1872 to reach the granite quarries.
 But work was abandoned after a narrow gauge line was organized for two purposes, to get to the granite at the mouth of the canyon, and to get up the canyon to move the high-value gold and silver ore.
-The Wasatch & Jordan Valley Railway was completed to the granite quarries in April 1873, but financial problems and construction delays kept the line from Alta until 1875, serving the gold and silver that had been discovered in Little Cottonwood Canyon in 1864.
+The Wasatch & Jordan Valley Railway was completed to the granite quarries in April 1873, but financial problems and construction delays kept the line from reaching the mining town of Alta until 1875, serving the gold and silver mines discovered in Little Cottonwood Canyon in 1864.